gnclmorais/blog/_posts/2021-01-31-this-set-in-ember.md

 layout: post
 ---

 I’ve been getting deeper into Ember.js in my new job, and I learn something new every day.
 Sometimes, things you’ve been using here and there are a bit mysterious.
-Eventually, either you or someone else notices them and raises insightful questions, like Michal asked on [Ember’s Dsicord channel](https://discord.com/channels/480462759797063690/480523424121356298/803933292444909610).
+Eventually, either you or someone else notices them and raises insightful questions, like Michal asked on [Ember’s Discord channel](https://discord.com/channels/480462759797063690/480523424121356298/803933292444909610).
 The question was basically this:

 > What’s the difference between `this.something = 'else'` and `this.set('something', 'else')` in tests?